lkodinsson/MARS/Basic/PHB.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 Roll your evasion to defend against an attack instead of using your deflection.
-If the incoming attack grazes, it is considered a successful hit instead.
+If the incoming attack grazes against your evasion roll, it is considered a failure instead.
 After you evade, you may move a distance up to half your speed.

 #### Interact